 Sometimes I think that my mom does not treat us equally.
 For example, if I left my snack garbage on the floor I would not get a snack the next night but Zach would get a snack if he left his garbage on the floor.
 I know he cannot walk but he could ask someone to take it out for him or he could say, “I need to take my garbage out so can somebody help me walk out so I can throw my garbage away.”

-• Allow siblings to be involved in the medical aspects of their brother or sister’s illness, if they want to be.
+- Allow siblings to be involved in the medical aspects of their brother’s or sister’s illness, if they want to be.
 Often the reality of clinic visits and overnight stays is easier than what siblings imagine.
 Many siblings are a true comfort when they hold their brother or sister’s hand during procedures.

-Just yesterday, Spencer out of the blue said “Mom, I wish I could have donated my marrow to Travis.”
+Just yesterday, Spencer (who screamed and shrieked at the blood draw for the BMT [bone marrow transplant] typing, and didn’t match) out of the blue said “Mom, I wish I could have donated my marrow to Travis.”
 And he’s 5!
 He also donated money to plant a tree in Israel today at Sunday school and asked us to write that it was “In honor of God and my brother, Travis.”
 Oh man, we can never forget how this experience is seared in the memory of our children who don’t have cancer.
 I am convinced that for Spencer, too, we will be seeing effects of this entire experience in many ways, long into the future.